Zika Virus (Online CE Course)

 • Discuss the diagnosis of Zika virus infection using a combination of clinical symptoms, history, and diagnostic testing.

-• Review the latest Centers for Disease Control and Prevention (CDC) guidelines on Zika virus testing and diagnosis, with emphasis on the evaluation of women and newborns with peripartum Zika virus exposure.
+• Review the latest Centers for Disease Control and Prevention (CDC) guidelines on Zika virus testing and diagnosis.

 • Examine the prevention and treatment of Zika virus infections and the status of vaccine development.